 In Los Angeles, he created the HBO New Writers Project, discovering HBO Pictures screenwriter Will Scheffer (Big Love) and the HBO Workspace, a developmental workshop in Hollywood that introduced and presented performers such as Jack Black and Tenacious D, Kathy Griffin, Nia Vardalos (My Big, Fat Greek Wedding) and Paul F. Tompkins.
 At the Workspace, he was Executive Producer for the award-winning HBO Original Programming documentary DROP DEAD GORGEOUS.
 Steve has directed in regional theaters and Off-Broadway, including Sandra Tsing Loh’s ALIENS IN AMERICA at Second Stage.

 In addition to private coaching and one-on-one consultations, Steve has taught his Comedy Intensive workshops to thousands of students around the world, including Los Angeles, New York, London, and Singapore.
 Later this year and next, he will be presenting seminars and workshops in Sweden, Athens, Los Angeles, and New York.
 He is currently working on his next book, The Comic Hero’s Journey: Serious Story Structure for Fabulously Funny Films, to be published later this year by Michael Wiese Productions.
+Raindance is honoured to be the firt to review this new book.

 Ask a question about Comedy Screenplay Intensive